react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-lifecycle.md

 </TabItem>
 </Tabs>

-See [Navigation events](navigation-events.md) for more details on the available events and the API usage.
+See [Navigation events](navigation-events.md) for more details.

-For performing side effects, we can use the [`useFocusEffect`](use-focus-effect.md) hook instead of subscribing to events.
-It's like React's `useEffect` hook, but it ties into the navigation lifecycle.
+For performing side effects, we can use the [`useFocusEffect`](use-focus-effect.md) - it's like `useEffect` but ties to the navigation lifecycle -- it runs the effect when the screen comes into focus and cleans it up when the screen goes out of focus:

-Example:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>